Nexiauk/fableseed_stories/README.md

 ### *Automated Testing*

 #### The W3C Markup Validation Service
+I used the text input method to validate the HTML of each page.
+I copied the fully rendered HTML from the browser’s page source, ensuring that all Django template variables were resolved before checking.

 cultivate.html - No errors or warnings to show.
 Initial erors were as follows:
 Hamburger icon svg urls included https, when it should be http.
 Hamburger icon lives in base.html so corrected it there.